MichaelHabib04/ME-405-Repo/README.md

 \- `main.py` — the primary program that executes autonomous navigation

 \- Task modules (motor operations, IR sensor task, IMU task, commander task, etc.)

 \- Hardware setup code

 \- Intermediate test files used during development

 \*\*Note:\*\* Only a subset of these files need to be flashed to the Pyboard.

-The Read the Docs site (automodules section) lists every required module other than `main.py`, which must always be present.
+The Read the Docs site (automodules section) lists every required module except for `main.py`, which must always be present.

-\### `on\_pc/`
+\### on\_pc/

-Contains Python scripts that run on the computer rather than on the robot.
+Contains Python scripts that run on the computer rather than the robot.
 These scripts are used for:

 \- UART communication with the UI task

 \- Step response graphing

 \- Data logging

 \- Visualization tools

-The contents of this folder evolved each week based on the required data collection or debugging tasks.
+The contents of this folder changed each week based on the required data collection or debugging tasks.